Robbie Kerr (Australian cricketer): 1985-86: Test Cricketer

 Kerr started the following season slowly until he made 80 against South Australia.

 Kerr was then selected in the Australian side for the Second Test against the touring New Zealanders, replacing Andrew Hilditch who had been dropped, whilst Kepler Wessels had retired from the Australian team.
 He scored 7 in both innings (off seven balls in the first, and 55 balls in the second), with Australia winning the game by four wickets due to its superior spin bowling.

 Kerr kept his spot for the Third Test.
 However, he scored just 17 and 0 (batting with a dislocated finger) in a game which Australia lost.

 He kept his spot in the squad for the next Test, against India.
 However, he was made 12th man with his place in the team being filled by Geoff Marsh.
 Boon and Marsh opened the batting together and were considered a success, becoming Australia's opening pair for the next several seasons.

 In the Sheffield Shield, Kerr scored 84 and 50 against New South Wales, 102 in a later match against New South Wales and played in his third Shield final, scoring 64 and 34.
 In ultimately drawing the game, Queensland again failed to win the Shield.

 Kerr scored 609 first-class runs that summer at 32.05.

-1986-87
+Later career

-Over the season, Kerr scored 676 first-class runs at 39.76.
+Over the following season, Kerr scored 676 first-class runs at 39.76.
 Highlights included 92 in a McDonald's Cup game against South Australia, 95 against the touring English side, 88 against Tasmania, 76 against South Australia in a Shield game, 82 against NSW, and 140 against Tasmania.

 In December 1986, Kerr was convicted of drink driving.
 Nonetheless, he was made acting captain of Queensland in Allan Border's absence on international duties.